 The Children’s Continence service is primarily for children and young people aged 4-18 years who require support in managing wetting and/or soiling problems.
 We also consider referrals for children under the age of 4 with more complex bladder and/or bowel dysfunction, such as those who are palliative, or who suffer from certain bladder/bowel conditions such as neurogenic bladder, nocturnal/daytime enuresis and constipation.
 The service is extended up to 19 years for young people attending complex needs schools.

 Who we are

-Our team of nurses work closely with children and young people and their parents and carers, as well as other health and care professionals, to offer appropriate support to children and families across Norfolk (except Great Yarmouth).
+Our team of nurses and assistant practitioners work closely with children and young people and their parents and carers, as well as other health and care professionals, to offer appropriate support to children and families across Norfolk (except Great Yarmouth).

 The care we offer